 - Narrative Writing: Text Examples (Grade 6)

 - Trigonometric Ratios: Matching (Grades 9-10)

 6. Keep students focused by launching activities on-the-fly

 Through our Quick Launch feature, teachers can add activities to drive adaptive teaching and differentiated, personalized instructional decision-making that accelerates learning for all.
 Teachers can use Quick Launch to launch an Open-Ended Question, Collaborate Board, or Timer!

-If you want to create a quick exit ticket, bell ringer, or do-now, use Quick Launch.
+Use Quick Launch to create a quick exit ticket, bell ringer, or do-now.
 You can also consider using this for those in-the-moment sparks of inspiration or when you’re trying to get students’ attention back to a lesson.

-Sign up for free to use these activities
+Sign up for free to use these interactive classroom activities

 Increase transformative learning in your classroom through these tips.
 As features and tools become more engaging, teachers have the ability to design learning experiences that are more effective, interactive, and personalized.
-Use Nearpod’s collection of interactives to truly create an interactive classroom, where student learning comes first!
-Sign up below to access standards-aligned interactive lessons, activities, and videos, and create your own with Nearpod.
+Use Nearpod’s collection of features to create an interactive classroom where student learning comes first truly!
+Sign up below to access standards-aligned interactive classroom activities, lessons, and videos, and create your own with Nearpod.